The-Animonculory/AVO-AE/Adding mods to AVO.md

 6. Make sure that the shaders required are ticked and then press `install`.
 7. Once Reshade is done installing, close the application.

-#### Moving it to work in the manager
+#### Moving it to work with Root Builder

 Now that you have the preset installed, it's time to move it to be managed by the manager so it can easily be enabled and disabled. **NOTE**: This process also applies to ENB presets as well.

 1. Create a new folder somewhere safe and call it the name of your preset.
-2. Navigate to where AVO is installed and open the `Game Root` folder.
+2. Navigate to where your copy of Skyrim Special edition is installed.
 3. Select the files shown in the screenshot below.

 ![Reshade move these files](https://raw.githubusercontent.com/The-Animonculory/Animonculory-Visual-Overhaul/main/.github/ReshadeCopyThese.png)